clirdlf/ndsa.org/groups/groups.md

 - Conducts a survey about staffing practices and needs.
 Reports have been published in [2012](https://osf.io/5vpxt/), [2017](https://osf.io/3rcqk/), and [2022](https://osf.io/emwy4/).

 #### [Storage Survey](/groups/storage-survey/) (cyclical)
 - Works to collect information about storage infrastructures over time.
-The 2019 Storage Survey Working Group was convened in late 2018 to gather new data on preservation storage practices.
-The goal of the [2019 survey](https://osf.io/uwsg7/) collected updated information in order to compare to the NDSA [2011](https://hdl.handle.net/1902.1/19768) and [2013](https://doi.org/10.7910/DVN/8NYC97) surveys, but to gather information on how new technologies or standards have impacted preservation storage.
+The 2023 Storage Survey Working Group was convened in late 2023 to gather new data on preservation storage practices.
+The goal of the [2023 survey](https://osf.io/9qp4w/) was to collect updated information in order to compare to the NDSA [2011](https://hdl.handle.net/1902.1/19768), [2013](https://doi.org/10.7910/DVN/8NYC97), and [2019](https://osf.io/uwsg7/) surveys, and to gather information on how new technologies or standards have impacted preservation storage.

 #### [Web Archiving](/groups/web-archiving/) (cyclical)
 - Conducts a survey about web archiving activities to organizations engaged in web archiving or in the process of planning a web archive to take the NDSA Web Archiving Survey.
 Reports have been published in 2011, 2013, 2017, and 2023.